UPenn Digestive and Liver Center

 Grant Citation

-Please cite the Center for Molecular Studies in Digestive and Liver Diseases (P30DK050306) in all publications related to core usage.
+Please cite the UPenn Digestive and Liver Center (P30DK050306) in all publications related to core usage.

 NOT-DK-24-031: “Availability of Administrative Supplements to Broaden the NIDDK Clinical Research Workforce":